 With 26 South Australians diagnosed with cancer every day, chances are your workplace has felt the impact.
 It is often difficult to know how to show your support for someone impacted by Cancer.
 View our Cancer and work information to learn how to support an employee as well as managing your business effectively when an employee has cancer.

-You may also want to do something public and something that will unite your team, bringing everyone together in the fight to beat cancer.
+You may also want to do something public and something that will unite your team, bringing everyone together with the common goal of helping out South Australians impacted by cancer.
 There are many fundraising events that your team can get involved in, depending on the time and resources you have at your disposal.
 Below is a list of events that might help get you started.
 Of course, we’re always very happy to talk about how we can help and perhaps tailor a campaign to meet your specific needs.
 Call any member of Cancer Council SA’s energetic events team on 1300 65 65 85.

 Campaigns you can get involved in right now.

 Cancer Council’s Australia’s Biggest Morning Tea – From a few colleagues sharing a cuppa in the morning to a company-wide baking competition – your morning tea can be as big, little, simple or elaborate as you like.
 Your imagination and resources are your only guides.

 Cancer Council’s Ride for a reason – Do you have some keen cyclists in your team?
 They Could use a volunteering day to ride in the Challenge Tour during the Santos Tour Down Under and sign up to www.rideforareason.com.au to fundraise for cancer research.
 They will receive rewards and incentives as part of their fundraising, which creates a great sense of team and camaraderie.